husarion/static_docs_deprecated/src/core2/manuals/husarion-add-ons.md

  * JST PHR-6 housing with SPH-001T-P0.5S crimp contacts
 There are also other manufacturers.

 Caution!
-The cable doesn't have any polarization key on the 2.54 (black) connector.
+The cable doesn't have any polarization key on the **black** connector.
 Please make sure that you connect it in correct orientation.

 The motor adapter allows to use the following Makeblock motors:
  * DC Motor-25 9V/700RPM